 - Providing primary care and preventive services to those who do not have access to care.

 - Promoting healthy behaviors and lifestyles through activities such as supporting downtown farmers markets, co-op markets, and community gardens that provide access to fresh, healthy, local food.

 - Creating physical activity programs and supporting sidewalks, bike paths, trails, and parks in the community that promote active living.

-The pilot phase of this program was sponsored by EPA and the Appalachian Regional Commission.
+The 2018 projects are sponsored by EPA, the U.S. Department of Health and Human Services — Health Resources and Services Administration (HRSA), and the Delta Regional Authority.
 Health care facilities can be particularly helpful partners in rural communities and small towns, where their economic impact in catalyzing downtown revitalization can be especially important.

 If you have questions about Healthy Places for Healthy People, please read the Frequently Asked Questions (FAQs) About Healthy Places for Healthy People.

 is partnering with the following communities in 2018: